RebelGuy/chat-mate/readme.md

 # Change Log

+## v1.16 - The Rank Update [15/8/2022]
+- Server
+  - Added ranks
+    - They work similar to the existing punishments, but punishments are now simply one of several groups of ranks
+    - Features database-level validation
+    - Notably, there is a mod rank that is backed by the Youtube/Twitch moderator functionality
+  - Standardised build scripts and environments
+- Masterchat
+  - Improved handling for invalid credentials

 ## v1.15 - The Stress Test Update [30/7/2022]
 - Server
   - Significantly improved performance of the GET /experience/leaderboard endpoint